dotabod/slarkbot/README.md

 ## Scripts

 Scripts are made available to the command line via `setup.py`.
 To use these scripts, run `python setup.py install`.
-The following is a short list of the scripts provided with a short description:

-- `slarbot_reseed` :: Drop, recreate, and reseed the slarkbot database

-Usage for these scripts are as follows:
-`$ slarkbot_reseed`

 ## Environment Variables